danecrosby/Postal-Lightning/README.md

   - **daily_lightning_by_state** - lightning strikes per state per day
   - **monthly_lightning** - lightning strikes per zipcode per month

-# Data Warehouse -
+# Data Warehouse
+## BigQuery
-## After building and running the workflow in dbt Cloud your views and tables should look like this
+After building and running the workflow in dbt Cloud your views and tables should look like this

 ![BigQuery tables](https://github.com/danecrosby/Postal-Lightning/assets/59389278/5adeec68-2b87-41fa-821f-8c30c77cac2d)

 ## Clustering and Paritioning of core models
 ### These three tables are materialized because they will be accessed by Looker Studio.
+They are paritioned by month because by Looker Studio dashboard has monthly filters because lightning data and weather patterns become more interesting when viewed monthly.
+Clustering happens by state and then date.
+Clustering by state because the next important filter I use in the dashboard is the state filter.
+Lastly the clustering by date makes sense because every graph and map uses the date dimension and ordering chronologically should make those, esepcially graphs over time, faster and more efficient.
+One exception is the **monthly_lightning** table, which is partitioned by a month integer and therefore has no date dimension to cluster by, so I clustered by zipcode instead which might help if I wanted to list entries by zipcode.

 daily_lightning            |  daily_lightning_by_state |  monthly_lightning
 :-------------------------:|:-------------------------:|:-------------------------: